kalekdev/uni/semester-1/nus-1/notes.typ

 $
 Where $Phi$ is the total magnetic flux of linked with a coil.

 TODO: What exactly is "linked" flux?
-Coming in 6.4 apparently
+Coming in 6.4 apparently.
+Linked flux is the area enclosed by spiralling coils?
 TODO: Intuition in terms of alternating current

 === Inductance of Common Coils